saasquatch/squatch-js/docs/docs.md

 # Widgets

-The Widgets class contains a widget loading process for different calls to the WidgetApi.
+`Widgets` is a factory for creating widgets.
+It's possible to build your own widgets using the [WidgetApi](#widgetapi) but most people will prefer to use these easy methods.

 ## constructor